sookeke/airbyte-platform/charts/airbyte/Readme2.md

   ```
 	docker push {tagged_image}
   ```
-  *** Note for emerald you will need artifactory image registry and all necessaily ntwork policies to allow communicaiton between pods instead***
+  *** Note for emerald you will need artifactory image registry and all necessaily ntwork policies to allow communicaiton between pods ***
 For example - For egress between all airbyte pods is below.
 DO the same for ingress
 ```
 kind: NetworkPolicy